mapbender/mapbender-documentation/en/customization/yaml.rst

 Language settings
 *****************
 Mapbender is automatically adjusted to your browser's language.
 Yet it is possible to set a language option in the configuration file **application/config/parameters.yaml**.
 If a translation of your browser's set language is missing in Mapbender, it will then take a fallback language.

-We recommend en (English) or de (German) as fallback options.
+The locale can only be set for the entire Mapbender installation (not for single applications).

 Available language codes are: